-There are three avenues of escape from the touring coach in the event of an emergency, the driver's door, the passenger door, and the rear doors.
+There are three avenues of escape from the touring coach in the event of an emergency, the driver's door, the passenger door, and the side entry door.
 As always, safety should be one of your top priorities.
 Make sure you and everyone traveling with you can operate these doors and exit rapidly without light.
 A little planning and a quick practice session at each camping site is well worth the time it may take.
+Remember the side entry door steps take a few seconds to extend once the door is opened.
+If power is unavailable the step may not extend at all.
+Always look before exiting the side entry door.